SciML/DiffEqFlux.jl/docs/src/index.md

 # DiffEqFlux: High Level Pre-Built Architectures for Implicit Deep Learning

 DiffEqFlux.jl is an implicit deep learning library built using the SciML ecosystem.
-It is a high level interface that pulls together all of the tools with heuristics and helper functions to make training such deep implicit layer models fast and easy.
+It is a high-level interface that pulls together all the tools with heuristics and helper functions to make training such deep implicit layer models fast and easy.

 !!! note